Loading...

 I've started and it took me a long while, but I'm not even at the 50th term yet.

-It'll take me ages, and I might well make an error.
+Do I want to write out another hundred?
+Not really, it'll take me ages and I might well make an error.

-More efficiently, and we'd say this arithmetic sequence is defined by the nth term: 12n plus five.
+More efficiently, and we'd say this arithmetic sequence is to defined by the nth term 12n plus five, so what's the 150th term?
+Well, that's when n equals 150.

-Substitute it in 12 of 150 plus five is 1805.
+Substitute it in, 12 times 150 plus five is 1,805.

-So what's 150th term?
-It's 1805.
+So what's the 150th term?
+It's 1,805.

 We like that, that's way more efficient.

-It would take me awhile.
+That would take me a while.

-Say it's 12n plus five, the nth term hasn't changed.
+S0 it's 12n plus five, the nth term hasn't changed.

-When does it hit 2585?
-We add negative five to both sides of that equation, we divide both sides by 12, and equals 215.
+Will the nth term ever hit 2,585?
+Well, we set up an equation, 12n plus five, when does it hit 2,585?
+We add negative five to both sides of that equation, we divide both sides by 12, n equals 215, same.

-2585 is in the sequence, it's the 215th position in the sequence.
+It's the 215th position in the sequence.

 What about when a term is not in a sequence?
-Again, same sequence, the sequence 12n plus five.
+Again, same sequence, the sequence, 12n plus five.

-And if we know that 2585 is in the sequence, and there's a common difference of positive 12 between terms, we know that 2590 is not in this sequence.
+And if we know that 2,585 is in the sequence and there's a common difference of positive 12 between terms, we know that 2,590 is not in this sequence.

-So if we tried to solve this equation, when does our sequence 12n plus five hit 2590?
+So if we tried to solve this equation, when does our sequence, 12n plus five, hit 2,590?
 We solve it just as we'd solve any equation.

-n equals 215.
+Something different about the answer now, n equals 215.

 417.

-I've rounded that answer to three decimal places, but importantly the position n has to be a positive integer for this sequence.
+But importantly, the position n has to be a positive integer for this sequence.

-This equation does not have a whole number solution, so 2590 is not in the sequence.
+This equation does not have a whole number solution.

-Quick check if you've got that.
+Quick check you've got that.

-True or false?
-We can solve the equation 4n minus 11 equals 307.
+True or false, we can solve the equation 4n minus 11 equals 307, therefore 307 must be in the sequence.

-So true or false, and pick a statement to justify your decision.
+So true or false and pick a statement to justify your decision.

-Pause, and I'll see you in a moment.
+Pause and I'll see you in a moment.

-I hope you said false, and I hope you justified it with, we can solve equations to find the position of a term, but the solution must be a positive integer.
+Welcome back, I hope you said false, and I hope you justified it with, we can solve equations to find the position of a term, but the solution must be a positive integer.

 5.

-Strong with that answer?
+What's wrong with that answer?
 There is no 79.

 5th term, therefore 307 is not in this sequence.